HOW TO Create a Design Sketch of a Total Concept

 Total Concept diagram.

 It is a pre-form of our final design sketch.
-It contains a context box, with that an oval for the total concept and with that per concept an oval.
+It contains a context box, with an oval for the total concept and an oval per concept.

 Activities in step 3

-1. The ovals are placed next to each other and/or (partially) on top of each other.
+- The ovals are placed next to each other and (partially) on each other.
 It is wise to use a maximum of five levels deep.

-3. In these two lists you need to identify the fundamental concepts and sub/partial concepts and sub-subconcepts of the total concept.
+- In these two lists, you need to identify the total concept's fundamental and sub/partial concepts and sub-subconcepts.
 And make a list of these concepts.

-4. The list MUST contain concepts or subconcepts or sub-subconcepts that are NOT used by the competition.
-Otherwise, you have a hard time arguing why you are unique or will be better than the competition.
+- The list MUST contain concepts, subconcepts, or sub-subconcepts that are NOT used by the competition.
+Otherwise, you have difficulty arguing why you are unique or will be better than the competition.

-6. Now per concept do the same as what you have for the total concept: look its literature up, check out references/best practices, and collect the definition of it.
+- Now, per concept, do the same as what you have for the total concept: look its literature up, check out references/best practices, and collect the definition of it.

-7. And make a distinction between the concepts part of the theoretical total concept and the version that will be applied.
-Note: make use of generalization vs specialization of concepts, work with and generic and specific concepts.
+- And distinguish between the concepts part of the theoretical total concept and the version that will be applied.
+Note: use generalization vs. specialization of concepts, and work with generic and specific concepts.

 Output of step 3: